IncentroBA/BarChart/README.md

 ## BarChart

-Display a simple single-line barchart.
-All items should represent a total of 100% within the bar.
+Display a simple single-line barchart based on listview-style data input.
+The item type is configurable and the amount can be of any (positive) range of numbers starting from 0.

 ## Features